errorbegone/8-Queen-AI/README.md

 # 8-Queen-AI
-Solution to 8 Queen problem using A* algorithm.
+Solution to 8 Queen problem using A* algorithm with tkinter GUI.